fiyazbinhasan/GraphQLCore/README.md

 }
 ```

 Two things to notice down here.
 First, we no longer have type declarations in the fields.
-It will automatically get resolved by the library i.e. dot net `string` type will be resolved to `StringGraphType`.
-Second, we used `lambda` expressions to resolve things like the name of the `fields`.
+They will automatically get resolved by the library i.e. dot net `string` type will be resolved to `StringGraphType`.
+Second, we used `lambda` expressions to map properties and resolve things like the name of the `fields`.
 This concept of property matching should be easy to understand for the people who are familiar with the notion of `DTOs/ViewModels`.
 So, whoever thinks that we are dealing with an extra burden of type creation; trust me, we are not!

 Next, we need to register the `ItemType` in our root query object i.e. `HelloWorldQuery`,